appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 - Generic Tutorial for using Appwrite for SSR
 - Tutorial for using Appwrite and Next.js for SSR
+- Tutorial for using Appwrite and Nuxt.js for SSR
+- Tutorial for using Appwrite and Remix for SSR
 - Tutorial for using Appwrite and SvelteKit for SSR

 #### What **demo applications** can help us demonstrate this feature APIs and capabilities?